Analysis | Kevin McCarthy’s rudderless GOP leadership

 But it’s also possible to do that with a more deft touch.
 McCarthy is a student of politics, as evidenced by his fast rise within the congressional GOP.
 At some point, though, when you straddle the fence on something, neither side of it will be fully convinced that you’re on their side.
 McCarthy’s fence-straddling has been particularly blatant.

 At the very least, the job of a leader is to lead — which might be the biggest deficit McCarthy is demonstrating right now.
 The House GOP is rudderless in confronting the current situation, unsure of whether to completely stand by Trump in the face of the ugly scenes last week or turn away from his losing message and his fanciful attempt to overturn the results of the election.
-Fellow GOP leaders like McConnell and the No. 3-ranking House Republican, Liz Cheney (R-Wyo.), have picked a side.
+Fellow GOP leaders like McConnell and the No. 3-ranking House Republican, Rep. Liz Cheney (R-Wyo.), have picked a side.
 But McCarthy still seems to be hedging his bets.

 That doesn’t mean he won’t one day be speaker — possibly in two years.
 It means he’s not blazing his own path to that job and is instead hoping it falls into place.
 That’s a fraught bet, as 2015 showed.